-Step 4: Conduct a property tour
+Step 4: Conduct a home viewing or a video tour

-Once again, if you have hired a realtor, they would handle this step by taking potential buyers around the property and answering questions that they might have.
+Once again, if you have hired a property agent, they would handle this step by taking potential buyers around the property and answering questions that they might have.
 Realtors would discuss at length with the buyers regarding an offer to purchase agreement and relay it all back to you once an offer is put in.

 Step 5: Hire a lawyer